25 Writing Competitions for High School Students in 2025

 Do you dream of writing the next great American novel?
 Are you passionate about poetry?
 Do you aspire to become a screenwriter?
 No matter what genre of writing you’re interested in—whether it’s fiction, nonfiction, poetry, or something else entirely—there’s a writing competition focused on it.

 Writing competitions provide great motivation to put pen to paper (or finger to key).
-Moreover, they’re an excellent step toward getting published, and can ultimately start you on the path to becoming a professional writer.
+Moreover, they’re an excellent step toward getting published and can ultimately start you on the path to becoming a professional writer.

 Why Should You Enter a Writing Competition?

-One of the best ways to improve your writing is simply to write—and competitions provide an excellent impetus to do so.
+One of the best ways to improve your writing is simply to write, and competitions provide an excellent impetus to do so.
 Writing competitions also serve as an introduction to what life is like for many writers; participants entering writing competitions will receive a prompt or must think of an original idea, compose a piece of work, and submit it for review.

-Additionally, many writing competitions are run by colleges and universities, so submitting them is a great way to introduce faculty to yourself and your work.
+Another benefit of entering a writing competition for high schoolers is that many offer cash awards and scholarships, which can be used to help with the costs of college.
+Additionally, many writing competitions are run by colleges and universities, so submitting to them is a great way to introduce yourself and your work to faculty.
 If you win an award—especially a prestigious award—it can significantly improve your odds of college acceptance.

 Writing Competitions for High School Students